Geoanalytics Consulting

 • Marketing variables such as pricing, positioning, and advertising.

-We view Spatial Analytics as not only applicable to new development activity, but to existing projects under consideration for acquisition, expansion, or redevelopment.
-It is not only applicable for retail projects, but also for office, residential, Hotel, and mixed-used development.
+We view Geoanalytics as not only applicable to new development activity, but to existing projects under consideration for acquisition, expansion, or redevelopment.

-The services provided by the Advanced Analytics Team help and facilitate decision-making across an array of different groups
+The services provided by our Advanced Analytics Teams can improve decision-making for an array of different groups:

 • Shopping Center Owners